 The language that is included in the employee handbook is important.
 There are subtle legal requirements that are necessary to use when creating employee policies which are included in the employee handbook.
-Precise language also make sure that the policies are clear and understandable to everyone.
+Precise language also makes sure that the policies are clear and understandable to everyone.

-When creating an employee handbook, you can seek help from the human resources department or from other trusted employees.
+When creating an employee handbook, you can seek help from the human resources department or other trusted employees.